sabinehutter/Automated-Note-Taker/README.md

   ## Hosted Application

-    The hosted application can be found at : https://fast-chamber-21005.herokuapp.com/
+    The hosted application can be found at : [Live Note Taking Application](https://fast-chamber-21005.herokuapp.com/)

     The application was deployed using the instructions found here : https://devcenter.heroku.com/articles/git#prerequisites-install-git-and-the-heroku-cli